What Is White Salmon Fish and Its Facts You Didn’t Know!

 5 Facts About White Salmon Fish

-1. It’s Rare: White salmon fish accounts for only 5% of Chinook salmon.
+1. It’s Rare: Salmon fish accounts for only 5% of Chinook salmon.

 2. Nutritional Powerhouse: It’s packed with omega-3s, protein, and essential nutrients.